mitric-lab/programming_theochem/src/psets/pset_04.md

 ### Problem 2

-In the lecture, we used the canonical HF orbitals as a orthonormal basis for the FCI calculations.
+In the lecture, we used the canonical HF orbitals as an orthonormal basis for the FCI calculations.
 It was mentioned that any orthonormal basis would suffice, and we shall investigate this claim in this problem.